Why Am I Running Out Of Hot Water So Fast?

 Feature Tank water heater Tankless water heater

 Operation and supply Stores a limited amount of hot water.
-Heats water on demand, without the need to store it.
+Heats water on demand, without storing it.

-Recovery and performance Takes time to recover the temperature once the tank is empty.
-Can provide hot water continuously, as long as its flow capacity is not exceeded.
+Recovery and performance Takes time to recover once the tank is empty.
+Provides hot water continuously, as long as its flow capacity is not exceeded.

-Efficiency and space Consumes energy to keep the water hot and requires more space for installation.
+Efficiency and space Uses energy keeping water hot and needs more space.
 Tends to be more energy-efficient and takes up much less space.

-Initial cost Typically has a lower purchase and installation price.
-Typically requires a higher initial investment but generates long-term energy savings.
+Initial cost Lower purchase and installation price.
+Higher initial investment, with long-term energy savings.

 When switching to a tankless system is the smarter move